sukilau/last-fm-recommender-system/README.md

-# Song Recommender System on Last.fm dataset
+# Song Recommender System using Last.fm dataset

 ## Task

 * Dataset : [Last.fm](http://www.dtic.upf.edu/~ocelma/MusicRecommendationDataset/index.html)
-* Problem : Build a song recommender system for female users in the United Kingdom.
+* Problem : Build a song recommender system for female users in the United Kingdom
 * Algorithm : Memory-based Collaborative Filtering (CF) Recommender System

 ## What is in this repo